Choosing an iOS backup method (Should I use iTunes or iCloud to back up my iOS device?)

-- The photos and videos saved in your device’s Camera Roll regularly exceed 1 GB in size or you tend to have very large backups.
+- The photos and videos saved in your device’s Camera Roll exceed 1 GB in size, or you have very large backups.

 - You want on-site and networked backups.

-- You would like a manual or secondary backup solution to use in conjunction with iCloud Backup (see below).
+- You would like a manual or secondary backup solution to use together with iCloud Backup.

 For an extra level of backup for your data, you can use iCloud Backup and iTunes Backup together.

-Using iCloud Backup doesn't disable iTunes Backup completely, it just turns off Automatic Backups via iTunes.
-You can trigger a manual iTunes Backup yourself whenever you want to create a new one.
+Using iCloud Backup doesn't disable iTunes Backup completely; it just turns off Automatic Backups via iTunes.
+You can trigger a manual iTunes Backup whenever you want to create a new one:

 - Plug your iOS device into your primary computer via the provided cable.